 We never take a vacation from ourselves, so we carry our activism with us.
 I love meeting other change-makers, people making a difference in the world, seeing their projects first hand, letting ourselves be inspired by their courage and determination.
 Together we build a kinder, just, more compassionate world, even on our spare time.
 Volunteering with our children while on vacation also teaches them that changing the world is fun!
 Lending our hands is not a sacrifice, it’s a privilege, it’s our duty!
 And it expands our heart and gives us purpose and a family in the new friends we make.

 The Sanctuary is living proof of what can happen when we act together, when we want the world to change, when we care about change, when we persevere, against all odds, for something bigger than us, an opportunity to make the world a better place.
 It certainly is a better place for the 300 dogs that now have a second chance at life.

 To help them carry on their labor of love, you may donate here: http://sasfapr.org/

 NOTE: Writing this post, experiencing this Volunteering Day at Sasfapr inspired me to dream, led me to a vision which I have since wholeheartedly embraced and which I am working to bring to reality.
 I am very excited to launch it through this particular post.
 Thank you Sasfapr and Dellymar for your time, for your friendship, for all your work in carving out this piece of heaven on earth, and for unearthing this dream of mine.
-Folks please find my ambitious new project, Activists on Vacation and let me know what you think!
+Folks please find my ambitious new project, The V Team Tour and let me know what you think!